croxton/ee_zen_garden/README.md

 		git remote add upstream https://github.com/croxton/ee_zen_garden.git

-4. Create and checkout a new branch in your clone, prefixed with your vendor name and a name for your solution, e.g. 'croxton-stash_template_partials', and create your branch from the `develop` branch of the upstream repo:
+4. Create and checkout a new branch in your clone, prefixed with your vendor name and a name for your solution (e.g. 'croxton-stash_template_partials'), and create your branch from the `develop` branch of the upstream repo:

 		git fetch upstream
-		git checkout -b croxton-stash_template_partials upstream/develop
+		git checkout -b vendor_name-solution_name upstream/develop

 5. Download and install a fresh copy of ExpressionEngine in the root directory of your local clone, following the [insallation instructions](https://ellislab.com/expressionengine/user-guide/installation/installation.html).